Charlie Williams (comedian): Showbusiness career

 He reached the pinnacle of his comedy career in the early 1970s.
 In 1972, he spent a six-month season at the London Palladium; presented his own show, It's Charlie Williams, on Granada Television; was a subject on This Is Your Life, when he was surprised by Eamonn Andrews at the Batley Variety Club; and appeared at the Royal Variety Performance.

 In 1973, he presented a one-off special Charlie Williams Show on BBC2, and published an autobiography, Ee-I've Had Some Laughs.
 He was popular enough at this time to be featured as the star of his own one page comic strip in IPC's Shiver and Shake comic at this time.
-He was also the host of ATV's popular game show The Golden Shot, along with hostess Wendy King, for a six-month period from late 1973 to early 1974, although he often struggled to hold together a fast moving live show, and it ultimately had a detrimental effect on his career.
+He was also the host of ATV's popular game show The Golden Shot, along with hostess Wendy King, for a six-month period from late 1973 to early 1974, although he often struggled to hold together a fast-moving live show, and it ultimately had a detrimental effect on his career.

-In 1976, Williams toured Rhodesia, and appeared before audiences at packed nightclubs in Salisbury.
+In 1976, Williams toured Rhodesia and appeared before audiences at packed nightclubs in Salisbury.
 At that time, the white minority rule government of Rhodesia had unilaterally declared independence from Britain, which had severed all ties with the Rhodesian government.

-By the late 1970s and early 1980s, his brand of humour was becoming old-fashioned, and his career declined.
-He caused offence to some, and was praised by others, for defending the Robertson's Golliwog trade mark, and for saying that immigrants to the United Kingdom should conform to the British way of life.
+By the late 1970s and early 1980s, his brand of humour was becoming old-fashioned and his career was in decline.
+He caused offence to some, and was praised by others, for defending the Robertson's Golliwog trade mark and for saying that immigrants to the United Kingdom should conform to the British way of life.

 He retired after a final tour in 1995.